JorgeMartinezPizarro/mathist/README.md

       - 3000:3000
     volumes:
       - ./VOLUMES_PATH:/app/public/files
 ```
-and redirect the /files/ requests to port 2900.
+and redirect the /files/ requests to port 2900 with your favorite webserver, `nginx` or `apache2`.

 There is a version of mathist dockerized under [hub.docker.com](https://hub.docker.com/repository/docker/jorgemartinezpizarro/mathist).